-a wholistic, strengths-based perspective
+A Wholistic, strengths-based perspective

 I conceptualize my clients’ presenting problems from a strengths-based framework, and strive to create a non-judgmental and empathetic climate in my therapeutic relationships.
 I believe that our brains and bodies naturally want to cooperate together to find health and balance.
 Therefore, lasting improvements in mental health require embodied interventions as well as cognitive ones.
+We are so much more than our thoughts!
+For deep and lasting change, we must be able to feel embodied and safe at the same time.

-therapy as a collaborative process
+Therapy as a collaborative process

-I strive to create empathic therapeutic relationships.
 I invite clients to collaborate with me as part of a therapeutic team.
 Clients are invited to set their own goals and give me ongoing feedback on their treatment experience.
 I regularly use homework assignments to assist clients in building new skills and improving overall functioning in life outside the therapy office.

-integrated, research-based approaches
+Integrated, research-based approaches

-My integrated therapy approach utilizes appropriate, empirically-based techniques and frameworks to formulate an individualized treatment plan — with a healthy mix of directness, non-judgment, and humor.
+My integrated therapy approach utilizes empirically-based techniques and frameworks to formulate an individualized treatment plan — with a healthy mix of directness, non-judgment, and humor.

 At the end of the first session I provide clients with a suggested plan for collaborative treatment.
 If the therapeutic relationship feels like a good fit, we will work together as a “therapy team” to make treatment as effective and efficient as possible.
 Therapy is not magic and it’s often not easy – but improved mental health and better relationships are reasonable expectations of treatment.